Frequently Asked Questions

 NIH, Guidelines for the Use of Antiretroviral Agents in HIV-1-Infected Adults and Adolescents: Initiation of Antiretroviral Therapy.
 October 2017.

-CDC, HIV Risk and Prevention, Treatment as Prevention.
-July 2019.
+CDC, Treatment as Prevention.
+August 2023.

 Is an HIV viral load test the same as an HIV test?

-No. The test used to check an HIV viral load is a lab test ordered by health care providers to measure the amount of virus in a blood sample of a person known to have HIV.
-It is used to determine how well HIV treatment is working.
-This is a different test from the one used to initially diagnose someone with HIV.
+No. An HIV viral load test is ordered by a healthcare provider and measures the amount of virus in a blood sample of a person known to have HIV.
+It is used to determine whether HIV treatment is working well.
+This is a different test from the initial one used to diagnose HIV.

 See: What does it mean to be HIV undetectable?

-CDC, HIV Guidelines, Testing.
-March 2018.
+CDC, HIV Guidelines, HIV Testing.
+June 2024.

 What about side effects of HIV treatment?